fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 The sampling period of the PID controller.
+This determines how often the PID output is computed.
 Defaults to the evaluation period of the circuit.
 This field employs the [Duration](https://developers.google.com/protocol-buffers/docs/proto3#json) JSON representation from Protocol Buffers.
 The format accommodates fractional seconds up to nine digits after the decimal point, offering nanosecond precision.
 Every